 Evidential support to avoid coffee intake during pregnancy

-There are many research studies conducted to check the coffee rather than caffeine intake during pregnancy.
-But most f these studies are conducted in a laboratory or preclinical basis.
+There are many research studies conducted to check coffee rather than caffeine intake during pregnancy.
+But most f these studies are conducted on a laboratory or preclinical basis.
 No human studies yet conducted for confirmation.